 - Krishna Vaishno Dhaba: It is located opposite Hotel City Plaza, near United Nation Office, close to Dal Gate.
 I have never eaten here but it has been highly recommended by several friends for delicious food.
-They serve only vegetarian.
+They serve only vegetarian food.

-- Vishal Vaishno Dhaba: Another veg only place located near Dal gate.
+- Vishal Vaishno Dhaba: Another veg-only place located near Dal gate, next to Krishna Dhaba.
 Their phone number is 9906118786 in case you have trouble finding it.

-- Radha Ki Rasoi: This is located near Malik hotel, at Boulevard Road in Srinagar.
+- Radha Ki Rasoi: This is located near Malik hotel, on Boulevard Road in Srinagar.
 Phone number is 9697770000.

 Vegetarian Restaurants in Sonamarg

 It will be really hard to find a vegetarian-only restaurant in Sonamarg.
 As a matter of fact, I do not think there is one here.
 If you ask around, some of them may yes yes to being veg-only but I highly doubt it.

 Your only option is Hotel Sonamarg Palace, located in front of Thajiwas Glacier District Ganderbal, Sonamarg.
 They have a vegetarian-only restaurant where you may eat; even if you are not a guest at the hotel.